lingtalfi/Light_UserData/doc/api/Ling/Light_UserData/Service/LightUserDataService/getContent.md

 ================

-public [LightUserDataService::getContent](https://github.com/lingtalfi/Light_UserData/blob/master/doc/api/Ling/Light_UserData/Service/LightUserDataService/getContent.md)(string $path) : string | false
+public [LightUserDataService::getContent](https://github.com/lingtalfi/Light_UserData/blob/master/doc/api/Ling/Light_UserData/Service/LightUserDataService/getContent.md)(string $path, ?bool $throwEx = true) : string | false

-Returns the content of the file of the current user which relative path is given, or false if there is no file at the expected location.
+Returns the content of the file of the current user which relative path is given.
+If the file doesn't exist, the method:

+- returns false if the throwEx flag is set to false
+- throws an exception if the throwEx flag is set to true